 Failure by a business to timely upload the required information may result in an administrative fine of \$50 per day, if the delay is due to a computer or electronic malfunction and the business has not followed the proper steps outlined in this section.
-This section explains what steps a pawnshop or secondhand merchant must take if they experience a computer malfunction and are unable to upload in the time required by the law.
+This section explains what steps a pawnshop, secondhand merchandise dealer, and catalytic converter purchaser must take if they experience a computer malfunction and are unable to upload in the time required by the law.

-Section 13-32a-108: This section outlines that a pawnshop or secondhand merchant MUST retain the physical pawn tickets or sales receipts for no less than 3 years.
-This section also allows for random reasonable inspections by law enforcement officers or agents to monitor compliance with the PSMTIA.
-Inspections must be done during regular business hours of the pawnshop or secondhand merchant.
+Section 13-32a-108: This section outlines that a pawnshop or secondhand merchandise dealer MUST retain the physical tickets or sales receipts for no less than 3 years.
+This section also allows for random reasonable inspections by law enforcement officers or agents to monitor compliance with the PSMCCTIA.
+Inspections must be done during regular business hours of the pawnshop, secondhand merchandise dealer, and catalytic converter purchaser.

-Section 13-32a-109: This section describes the holding period for property pawned or purchased by a pawnshop or secondhand merchant.
+Section 13-32a-109: This section describes the holding period for property pawned or purchased by a pawnshop, secondhand merchandise dealer, and catalytic converter purchaser.
 A pawnshop may sell any item pawned to the pawnshop AFTER the expiration of the contract between the pawnshop and the pledgor, AND the pawnshop has properly uploaded the required pledgor information to the Central Database, AND after 15 days have passed from the original transaction date.
-If a pawnshop or secondhand merchant purchases an item from an individual, the pawnshop or secondhand merchant MUST hold the item(s), including scrap jewelry, for 15 days from the original transaction date.
+If a pawnshop, secondhand merchandise dealer, or catalytic converter purchaser purchases an item from an individual, the business MUST hold the item(s), including scrap jewelry, for 15 days from the original transaction date.
 This hold period does not apply to coins or precious metals (e.g. ingots, monetized bullion, art bars, medallions, medals, tokens).

-Any time an item is still located at a pawnshop or secondhand merchant, any law enforcement agency may place a "hold" on the item.
+Any time an item is still located at a pawnshop, secondhand merchandise dealer, and catalytic converter purchaser, any law enforcement agency may place a "hold" on the item.
 The initial hold period by a law enforcement agency is 90 days and may be extended up to another 90 days by the requesting law enforcement agency.
-After 180 days, a court order must be obtained by law enforcement to continue the hold on the item.
+After 180 days, a court order must be obtained by law enforcement to continue the hold on the item

-When an item is placed on hold by a law enforcement agency the agency should provide a property hold form to the pawnshop or secondhand merchant.
-A standardized copy of a hold form may be obtained after logging into the central database website at www.pawn.utah.gov.
-Items with a hold placed on them are retained by the pawnshop or secondhand merchant unless otherwise seized by law enforcement under Section 13-32a-109.5.
+When an item is placed on hold by a law enforcement agency the agency should provide a property hold form to the pawnshop, secondhand merchandise dealer, or catalytic converter purchaser.
+A standardized copy of a hold form may be obtained after logging into the central database website at https://pawn.utah.gov.
+Items with a hold placed on them are retained by the pawnshops, secondhand merchandise dealers, or catalytic converter purchasers unless otherwise seized by law enforcement under Section 13-32a-109.5.